WSU-cshimizu/ceg4110-group-project-chimera/deliverables/guest.md

 ## Pertinent Questions

-- Question 1:
+* Question 1: Are there any moments when priortizing work, you do not have to prioritize cost and revenue?
+    * Answer: Yes, companies that have a longer relationship with the company will be prioritized first.
-- Question 2:
+* Question 2:

 ## Lessons Learned